Seasonal Influenza (Flu) Vaccines and Eligibility

 Influenza Vaccines

-Children younger than nine years of age, who have never received a flu vaccine, need two doses, at least four weeks apart to create the optimal protection against the flu.
-Only one dose is required each season thereafter.
+Children younger than nine years of age, who have never received a flu vaccine, need two doses at least four weeks apart to create the optimal protection against the flu.
+Only one dose is required each season after that.

 Did you know?